Adam-Zaghloul/arduino-biometric-access/README.md

 ## Demonstration Video

 [![Watch the demo](thumbnail.jpg)](https://youtu.be/_8RWT5RVgtE)
-*Click the thumbnail to watch the demonstration Video*
+*Click the thumbnail to watch the demonstration video.*

 ---